ayushgairola13/WEATHER-FORECASTING/README.md

 * Temperature trend over time
 * Training vs. Validation loss curve
 * Actual vs. Predicted temperature plot

+## **CONCLUSION**
+This project demonstrates how deep learning models like LSTM can effectively predict weather trends based on historical data.
+By learning temporal patterns, the model delivers accurate temperature forecasts, which can be extended for other parameters such as humidity or wind speed.

 ## **Author**
 **Ayush Gairola**